 The method for forcing active background mode depends on the specific HCS08 derivative.
-For the MC9S08SH32 Series, you can force active background after a power-on reset by holding the BKGD pin low as the device exits the reset condition.
+For the MC9S08DZ60, you can force active background after a power-on reset by holding the BKGD pin low as the device exits the reset condition.
 You can also force active background by driving BKGD low immediately after a serial background command that writes a one to the BDFR bit in the SBDFR register.
-Other causes of reset including an external pin reset or an internally generated error reset ignore the state of the BKGD pin and reset into normal user mode.
 If no debug pod is connected to the BKGD pin, the MCU will always reset into normal operating mode.